 Please be sure to bring your Bryn Mawr College ID with you to the polls.
 First time voters WILL be asked to show ID.
-Your College ID is an appropriate form of identification.
+Your Bryn Mawr College ID is an appropriate form of identification.

 If you registered to vote using your Bryn Mawr College address, your polling place on Election Day is:

 Bryn Mawr Presbyterian Church, 625 Montgomery Ave., Bryn Mawr, PA (see the map below), a short walk from campus.
-On Election Days the polls open at 7 am and close at 8 pm.

 College students have two choices regarding where they register to vote.
-They have the right to register and vote at their college or university, registering using their College address, OR they may choose to register (or remain registered) and vote at their prior home address.
+They have the right to register and vote at their college or university, registering using their College address OR they may choose to register (or remain registered) and vote at their prior home address.

 Students who register (or remain registered) at their prior home address may either travel home to vote at their local polling place on Election Day or vote by submitting an absentee ballot prior to Election Day.